 Before throwing yourself into living arrangements, you’ll need to finalize your placements.
 Of course, this includes deciding on a university, looking into open internships or finding a ladder-climbing position at a successful Italian company.
 Be sure that you’ve received your acceptance letter, or have been formally offered a position in writing before signing lease agreements and buying your airplane tickets!

-Housing is in high demand throughout Italy, especially in more prominent cities such as Rome, Milan, Florence and Venice.
+Housing is in high demand throughout Italy, especially in more prominent cities such as Rome, Milan, Florence and Turin.
 Therefore, as soon as you have verification from your selected university, internship or employment, you should begin to search for accommodation, pronto!

 The first thing that you’ll need to do is assess your budget for moving abroad.
 Remember that there are always more monthly expenses than rent.